 - Career marketing and job search – positioning yourself for current and future career moves

-- Interview skills and salary negotiations – presenting well, knowing your worth, various compensation plans
+- Interview skills and salary negotiations – presenting well, knowing your worth, various compensation strategies.

 - Word-of-Mouth referrals – reference, recommendation and testimonials to build credibility for your next steps

-It’s important to find the right career coach for you—someone you trust, who will draw out your best and hold you accountable for moving toward your career goals.
+It’s important to find the right career professionals—someone you trust, who will draw out your best and hold you accountable.
 The work you’ll do with your coach requires your dedication, integrity and…well, WORK.